 - Item 1 (election of directors): Each nominee for election as a director must receive more "For" votes than "Against" votes in order to be elected as a director.
 Abstentions and broker non-votes will not have any effect on the voting. - Item 2 (ratification of the appointment of our independent registered public accounting firm): This proposal requires for approval the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote.
 Abstentions will have the same effect as a vote "Against."
-Brokers will have discretionary authority to vote Item 2, and therefore where will not be any broker non-votes on this matter. - Item 3 (approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 700,000 shares): This proposal requires for approval the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote.
-Abstentions will have the same effect as a vote "Against."
-Broker non-votes will not have any effect on the voting. - Item 4 (approval of a stockholder proposal to amend our bylaw regarding stockholder proxy access): This proposal requires for approval the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote.
+Brokers will have discretionary authority to vote Item 2, and therefore where will not be any broker non-votes on this matter. - Item 3 (approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 1,087,000 shares): This proposal requires for approval the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote.
 Abstentions will have the same effect as a vote "Against."
 Broker non-votes will not have any effect on the voting.